judyj/simp-doc/docs/contributors_guide/maintenance/iso_release_procedures/Pre_Release_Checklist.rst

 This check is to verify that the ``simp-core`` Changelog.rst has been updated:

+* Manually inspect
-* FIXME - Has the generation of the Changelog.rst from component CHANGELOGs been automated in any fashion?
+* Has the generation of the Changelog.rst from component CHANGELOGs been automated in any fashion?

 Verify the simp-core RPMs can be created
 ----------------------------------------

-This check verifies that the ``simp-core`` RPM can be generated for this module
+This check verifies that CentOS 6 and CentOS 7  ``simp-core`` RPMs can be generated:

 .. code-block:: bash